 Students may register for a maximum of two credits to obtain credit for an internship during their program which may be counted toward their graduate business elective requirement if they have an undergraduate business degree.

 There are two types of internship opportunities available to students: off-campus corporate internships and on-campus internships (usually unpaid).

 A popular on-campus internship is offered through UF IT’s Enterprise Systems, the department that creates, maintains, and supports technologies and information systems for nearly all of the university’s large-scale business and academic processes, such as payroll, admissions, purchasing, enterprise reporting, financial aid, course registration, enterprise reporting, payable time entry, grants, etc. Enterprise Systems collaborates with the MS-ISOM program in offering internship opportunities to students for the Fall, Spring, or Summer C semesters.
 Longer term non-credit internships may also be available.
 Learn more about Enterprise Systems’ Internship Program.

 All students seeking credit for an internship must follow these steps:

 - Ensure that all registration holds for the semester in which you are planning your internship are removed.

-- International students only: obtain the Curricular Practical Training (CPT) Departmental Recommendation
+- International students only: visit the Director of Admissions and Student Services in person to obtain the Curricular Practical Training (CPT) Departmental Recommendation.

-- Be registered for a maximum of two credits of QMB 6941 (normal graduate tuition rates apply and must be paid by the fee payment deadline for the semester in which you are registered)
+- Be registered for a maximum of two credits of QMB 6941 by the last day of drop/add published in the academic calendar for the term in which you are attempting to register.
+Normal graduate tuition rates apply and must be paid by the fee payment deadline for the semester in which you are registered.